Correa, Gattis lift Astros over Mariners as Paxton stumbles (Sep 15, 2017) | FOX Sports

 TRAINER’S ROOM

-Astros: OF Jake Marisnick had surgery on Friday to repair a broken right thumb he suffered while sliding headfirst into second base on Wednesday night.
+Astros: OF Jake Marisnick had surgery to repair a broken right thumb after he got hurt on a headfirst slide into second base on Wednesday night.
 He is expected to be out six to eight weeks. … RHP Lance McCullers, who was scratched from his scheduled start on Wednesday after experiencing arm fatigue during pregame throwing, will throw a bullpen on Saturday.
 If that goes well he could start on Tuesday against the White Sox.

 UP NEXT